Creating a plugin

 ParameterDefaultDescription

-installValetrueAutomatically install and update Vale.
+installValetrueAutomatically install and update Vale to a vale_bin folder in the same location as vale-ls.
 If false, the vale executable needs to be available on the user’s $PATH.

 filterNoneAn output filter to apply when calling Vale.